 You must’ve realized by now that component-based development is one of the best ways to develop a frontend that is also set up for the future.
 If you still have to deal with a frontend monolith, now is the right time to start moving towards this modular approach.
 The transition will take some time and resources, but the efforts will be worth the final product.
 Here are a few best practices to keep in mind while adopting this architecture:

 Make universally acceptable components

 The components you create will be used invariably across the application for various instances and not just for what you built initially.
-It’s crucial that your developers understand the broader purpose of these components, for they’d be used by other teams and individuals.
+It’s crucial that your developers understand the broader purpose of these components, for other teams and individuals would use them.

 Start with decoupled monolith features